 Welcome to Ellon Medical Group

-With patient’s needs at the heart of everything we do, our website has been designed to make it easy for you to gain instant access to the information you need.
+With our circa 15,700 patient’s needs at the heart of everything we do, our website has been designed to make it easy for you to gain instant access to the information you need.
 As well as specific practice details such as opening hours and how to register, you’ll find a wealth of useful pages covering a wide range of health issues along with links to other relevant medical organisations.
 For GDPR information and Subject Access Requests please visit the 'Practice Policies' section.

-- New continuous cough and/or
+- New continuous cough